Granigan/otm-harjoitustyo/documentation/arkkitehtuuri.md

 ![Sequence diagram of TurnLogic constructor, i.e. game initialisation](images/sequence_diagram_turnLogic_constructor.png)

 ### Event creation
-Will be done via Daos from the to be created database (pref.
+Will later on be done via Daos from the to be created database (pref.
 Google Sheets.)
+Currently the few prewritten events are created in the event classes, as well as the debug/placeholder events that fill most of the current gameplay.

 ### Construction Turn
 Each Construction turn presents the player with one event description.
 Player will then make a choice out of three possibilities.
 These choices unlock events for the Travel phase, and affect statistics.